WHAT SUCCESS LOOKS LIKE BETWEEN 2019-2025

 copies of new books

-In December 2020, CODE went to print with eight new anthologies comprising 43 stories, poems and non-fiction pieces as well as 200 illustrations focused on girls’ empowerment themes.
+In December 2020, CODE developed eight new anthologies comprising 43 stories, poems and nonfiction pieces as well as 200 illustrations focused on girls’ empowerment themes.
 Developed in partnership with local authors and illustrators in Sierra Leone, the books were developed as part of CODE’s Transforming Girls’ Education Program.
-108,000 copies of the books will be distributed in 2021.
+211,500 copies were distributed to 260 schools, benefiting an estimated 39,000 students.